 How to Get the E-Units

 Teachers will be able to get PLT’s new supplemental curriculum materials by attending a professional development workshop offered in their state, or by purchasing an online training in conjunction with each e-unit.
-Contact your state PLT coordinator for more information about workshops in your state and stay tuned (or subscribe) to PLT’s Branch newsletter for further announcements on the release of PLT’s new e-units, scheduled for May 2017.
+Contact your state PLT coordinator for more information about workshops in your state and stay tuned (or subscribe) to PLT’s Branch newsletter for further announcements on the release of PLT’s new e-units.